-Agnico Eagle has been operating a gold mine just north-east of Baker Lake for number of years, now it's actually been over a decade now, and it's been a very very successful, especially with a number of my constituents working up there.
-I'm wondering: does the Premier know when the Amarok project for Agnico Eagle is projected to close?
-Yes, or no?
+Agnico Eagle has been operating a gold mine just northeast of Baker Lake for number of years now.
+It has actually been over a decade now and it has been very successful, especially with a number of my constituents working up there.

+I'm wondering: does the Premier know when the Amarok project for Agnico Eagle is projected to close, yes or no?
 Thank you, Mr. Speaker.